Robin Greenstein - Biography

 Robin's Recordings:

-"Art Is A Language" - (cassette) Music for those young at heart.
+"Art Is A Language" - (CD and cassette) Music for the young at heart.

-Includes 2 original songs, some traditional banjo tunes, and contemporary children's music.
+Includes 2 original songs, traditional banjo tunes and contemporary children's music.
 Production includes guitar, banjo, fiddle, bass, and assorted special sound effects.
-Windy Records
+Windy Records.